 Many economic, social, political, and military decisions cannot be made without statistical techniques, such as the design of experiments to gain federal approval of a newly manufactured drug.

-- Use data to solve problems in a wide variety of fields
+- Use data to order custom essay online in a wide variety of fields

 - Apply mathematical and statistical knowledge to social, economic, medical, political, and ecological problems